MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 To delete a sandbox environment, choose the environment on the **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], and then click **Delete Sandbox** on the action ribbon.

+> [!IMPORTANT]
+> If a sandbox is created with the production data option, a number of precautions are taken for that sandbox:
+        - The job queue is automatically stopped.
+        - Any base application integration settings are cleared.
+        - Outbound HTTP calls from extensions are blocked by default and must be approved per extension.
+        - Any GDPR action must be handled separately and repeated for the sandbox, there is no synchronization with the production environment after the sandbox has been created.

 ## Notification recipients

 When either a major or minor update of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] has been applied to an environment, an email notification is sent to notify recipients that the upgrade has completed successfully.
 The notification is sent to all email addresses listed in the **Notification recipients** list of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
 The list is managed manually by adding and removing recipients to ensure the right individuals are notified of the event.